Picea engelmannii (Engelmann Spruce) and

 Montane, subalpine, alpine.
 Woodlands.
 Spring.

-Colorado Blue Spruce also often grows in thick stands to over 100 feet tall, but it prefers lower altitudes and moist soils (often in drainages or near streams, as pictured below right).
+Colorado Blue Spruce also often grows in thick stands to over 100 feet tall, but it prefers lower elevations and moist soils (often in drainages or near streams, as pictured below right).

 The two Spruces are often quite difficult to tell apart and in some instances do hybridize Several of their characteristics do help to separate them: